-Tap Add a User, and when the Add a User page appears, enter the new user’s Microsoft account e-mail address, if they have one.
+When the How Will This Person Sign In? page appears, enter the new user’s Microsoft account e-mail address, if the user has one.

-If they don’t have a Microsoft account e-mail address, or you don’t know it, tap Sign in Without a Microsoft Account from the page’s bottom.
-That takes you to a page where you can create a local account.
-To create a local account, just type in the new user’s name and a simple password.
+If the person you’re adding doesn’t have a Microsoft account e-mail address, or you don’t know it, tap Sign In Without a Microsoft Account at the bottom of the page.
+That takes you to a page where you can create a Local account by typing the new user’s name and a simple password.

-If you’re creating a Local account for a child, tap the check box labeled Is This a Child’s Account?
-Turn on Family Safety to Get Reports of Their PC Use.
+If you’re creating a Local account for a child, select the check box labeled Is This a Child’s Account?
+Turn On Family Safety to Get Reports of Their PC Use.

-Whether you create a Microsoft account or a Local account, that account’s name then appears on the Sign On screen the next time you sign out of your account or turn on your Surface.
+Whether you create a Microsoft account or a Local account, that account’s name then appears on the sign-in screen the next time you sign out of your account or turn on your Surface.

-To turn on the Guest account, type guest account directly from the Start screen, and then tap Settings from the Search pane along the right.
-Then tap Turn Guest Account On or Off.
+To turn on the Guest account, fetch the Charms bar by sliding your finger inward from the screen’s right edge, tap the Search icon, and type guest account into the Search box.
+Then tap the Turn Guest Account On or Off link.
 When the Manage Accounts window appears, tap the Guest account icon and tap the next page’s Turn On button.